 National Cowboy and Western Heritage Museum

-The mission of the National Cowboy and Western Heritage Museum is to preserve and interpret the heritage of the American West.
-Exhibits include works by the finest contemporary Western artists as well as by Western masters like Charles Russell.
-The more than 200,000-square-foot (60,960-square-meter) complex houses multiple galleries, including cowboy, firearms and Native American galleries, the Prosperity Junction cattle town replica, the interactive Children's Cowboy Corral, and the Western prairie-themed Persimmon Hill Restaurant.
+The National Cowboy and Western Heritage Museum is the country's premier institution of Western history, art and culture, where the mission is to preserve and interpret the heritage of the American West.
+Exhibits include works by the finest contemporary Western artists, as well as by Western masters like Charles Russell.
+The 200,000 square foot (60,960 square meter) complex houses multiple galleries, including cowboy, firearms, and Native American galleries, the Prosperity Junction cattle town replica, the interactive Children's Cowboy Corral, and the Western prairie-themed Persimmon Hill Restaurant.